SATH20/Snapticket-/README.md

 ## Overview

-**QuickShow** is a modern, full-stack movie ticket booking application built with the MERN stack.
+This is a modern, full-stack movie ticket booking application built with the MERN stack.
 It provides users with a seamless experience to discover movies, book tickets, and manage their bookings while offering administrators powerful tools to manage shows, bookings, and movie listings.

 ### Key Highlights